March 23, 24, 25, 2022

-This course is designed for HMS and HSDM instructors, assistant professors, and associate professors (see specifics under “eligibility guidelines”) who currently have responsibility for a research grant, laboratory, educational course, or clinical program.
-The goal of the course is to build on participants’ knowledge base and skills to enhance their professional development as administrative leaders in academic medicine.
-The course curriculum focuses on human resource management, negotiation, finance, self assessment, communications, and personal career development.
-Women and minorities are particularly encouraged to apply.
+Each spring, the Office for Faculty Affairs offers a three-day course designed for the HMS and HSDM instructors, assistant professors, and associate professors who have a responsibility for a research grant, laboratory, educational course, or clinical program.
+The goal of the course is to build on participants' knowledge base and skills to enhance their professional development as administrative leaders in academic medicine.
+The curriculum focuses on human resource management, negotiation, finance, self assessment, communications, and personal career development.
+Women and populations underreresented in medicine are particularly encouraged to apply.